Skip to main content

 Overview

-A storefront is a publisher’s inventory marketplace as seen from the buyer side.
-Each storefront wraps one or more inventory sources — the underlying ADCP agents (MCP or A2A) that handle product discovery and media-buy execution — and exposes them under a single name buyers can transact with.
+A Storefront is a publisher’s buyer-facing home on Interchange: the business presence, name, description, and discovery surface buyers use to understand who they are buying from.
+The customer’s Merchandising Agent runs that Storefront.
+It implements the AdCP media-buy workflow, responds to buyer briefs, and draws from one or more inventory sources.
+Inventory sources can be external sales agents you already run, your own ad servers with Interchange-managed sales-agent plumbing behind them, or other Storefronts that have authorized passthrough/federation.
 Buying through a storefront is gated on credentials per source: every inventory source declares whether it requires authentication, and the buyer registers credentials (API key, JWT, or OAuth) once per source.
 Once a source reports connected: true, discovery and media buys flow through it normally.

 Storefront